-On a different note, Django is also the programming framework named after jazz guitarist Django Reinhardt, famous in the 1930s and ’40s.
-Enabling developers to quickly compose on the fly, Django (the Python-driven platform) aims to streamline the development of complex, dynamic, and database-heavy sites by emphasizing efficiency and reusability of components.
+Django is also the Python programming framework named after jazz guitarist Django Reinhardt.
+Enabling developers to quickly compose on the fly, Django aims to streamline the development of complex, dynamic, and database-heavy sites by emphasizing efficiency and reusability.
 We’ve already highlighted some of the best Python hosts, but site owners will want to confirm that support and documentation extend to Django as well.
-Read on for our favorite hosting options, organized into various categories:
+Read on for our favorite hosting plan options:

 Best Overall Django Web Hosting

 Django’s origins in real-world applications — a two-person web development team at a Lawrence, Kansas, newspaper needed a system to keep up with the intensely rigorous deadlines — makes the framework an attractive option for web applications and content-heavy sites requiring rapid development.

 Python is known for being extraordinarily efficient and user-friendly; Django makes the language even easier to grasp with various shortcuts that recreate commonly used functions and components.